Use Your GI Bill Benefits For Flight School

 Post-9/11 GI Bill

 The Post-9/11 GI Bill is the most commonly used veterans benefit here at Hillsboro Aero Academy.
 You will feel right at home among students and instructors who have served in all branches of the military, as well as students from all around the world.

 The most advantageous way to use your benefits is through our program with Portland Community College (PCC).
-The seamless integration of PCC’s Aviation Science program and Hillsboro Aero Academy helps students progress to get an Associate’s Degree in Aviation Science while completing our Professional Pilot Program, which includes your Private, Instrument, Commercial, Certified Flight Instructor, Certified Flight Instructor Instrument and Multi-Engine Instructor ratings (if applicable).
+The seamless integration of PCC’s Aviation Science program and Hillsboro Aero Academy helps students progress to get an Associate of Applied Science Degree in Aviation Science while completing our Professional Pilot Program, which includes your Private, Instrument, Commercial, Certified Flight Instructor, Certified Flight Instructor Instrument and Multi-Engine Instructor ratings (if applicable).
 All ground and flight training is completed at Hillsboro Aero Academy by our certified flight instructors.

 The Post-9/11 GI Bill is for veterans who have served after 9/11.
-Depending on how much time you served/were active after 9/11, the VA will pay up to 100% of your flight and ground training, through our degree program with Portland Community College, up to the school syllabus minimums.
+Depending on how much time you served/were active after 9/11, the VA will pay up to 100% of your tuition and fee through our degree program with Portland Community College, up to the school syllabus minimums.
 See this chart to find out what your percentage of eligibility is:

 Active Duty Completed after